dmbarbour/glas/glas-src/language-g0/README.md

 # Language g0

-The g0 language is essentially a Forth-inspired macro-assembly for the Glas program model.
-The Glas program model is oriented around immutable data and algebraic effects.
-To this, the g0 layer adds limited support for modularity and staged metaprogramming.
+The g0 language is essentially a Forth-inspired macro-assembly for the glas program model, with relatively direct compilation.
+The glas program model is oriented around immutable data and algebraic effects; g0 adds modularity and metaprogramming.

-The g0 syntax isn't suitable for all programs or programmers.
-It's especially awkward for embedding data.
-The main use case for g0 is very early development and bootstrap of the Glas language system.
-Thus, a primary design goal is simplicity of implementation.
-The g0 language can later be used to implement other Glas language modules.
+The g0 notation has many known weaknesses: embedding data is awkward, data plumbing requires mental gymnastics, lack of recursive loops is inconvenient, annotations are ugly, and there is no typeful or contextual overloading of meaning.
+These issues cannot be resolved without complicating compilation, which would interfere with g0's primary role as a bootstrap language.
+To mitigate this, glas programmers are not limited to using g0.
+The g0 language can be used to implement itself and other language modules.

 ## Top Level